Tougher laws a likely legacy of the Disneyland measles outbreak

 "It's completely unfair and it's ridiculous and a violation of the Constitution," the nurse practitioner said.

-For a graphic examining measles cases in the United States go to: here
+For a graphic examining measles cases in the United States, go: here

 (Reporting By Yasmeen Abutaleb, Editing by Michele Gershberg and Sue Horton)